mkasberg/container-immersion/_labs/10-query-the-database.md

 Cool!
 Our website is going to query a database, and it's all happening in Docker!

+Run `docker-compose up` to start services defined in `docker-compose.yml`.

 Wait a minute...
 If you try to visit the website at [http://localhost](http://localhost), you'll see an error message. `Fatal error:
-Uncaught PDOException: could not find driver in /var/www/html/index.php:13`.
+Uncaught PDOException: could not find driver in /var/www/html/index.php:17`.
 That's not good.
 As it turns out, we're missing the `pdo_mysql` PHP module in our PHP container.
 In the next lab, we'll learn how to fix that.